 Paul is also a graduate of the School of Journalism at the College of Commerce, Rathmines (now DIT Aungier Street).
 He worked as a journalist and editor for many years before he became an elected representative.
 He has been published in the Sunday Times, the Irish Times, the Financial Times’ Think Ireland Inc supplement etc, as well as appearing on broadcast media, but has mainly worked in business publications in areas related to manufacturing, technology and food.

 Paul is a great lover of music, an occasional writer of poetry and loves to play football when he can.
 He is a former GAA player and avid Dubs supporter.
 He once played in Old Trafford against the UK parliament.
 He has a keen interest in all sports and cycles regularly.

 His Sweet Surprise

 Music is Paul’s favourite activity outside of politics.
 He is a singer/songwriter who busked in Dublin for 15 years.
 He released an album under the stage name “His Sweet Surprise” in 2013 and six singles in total.
 One song, “Know You All My Life” was single of the week on Ocean FM and went to No.1 on the 7 Digital download chart.
 Other releases include the anti-drug song “Molly Is A Liar”, the bittersweet "Dream Within A Dream" and the catchy, nostalgic “Radio”.
 All songs were taken down off commercial release during the 2014-2019 period, but have been available again since 2020 as a complilation singles, remix and extended versions album.
-The last song released was "Christmas Keep Your Distance" in 2020.
-A large number of songs have been written in preparation for a second album, depending on time commitments and new single releases are planned for 2023.
+The last song released was the standalone "Christmas Keep Your Distance" in 2020.
+A large number of songs have been written in preparation for a second album, depending on time commitments and new single releases are planned for later in 2023.

 Keeping it hearty